JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/running_and_debugging_a_theme.md

 ## Run/Debug Theme Plugin

-To run the theme in the IDE development instance, choose <menupath>Run | Run...</menupath> and select the created run configuration.
+To run the theme in the IDE development instance, choose <ui-path>Run | Run...</ui-path> and select the created run configuration.
 Debugging a theme is similar, but instead of <control>Run...</control>, select the <control>Debug...</control> action.